asaranprasad/back-to-school/notes/java.md

 	Operations:
 		pQueue.add(elm);
 		elm = pQueue.poll(); // Removes and returns the root of the heap.
-O(1) operation. bool = pQueue.contains(); // O(logN) operation
+O(1) operation. h = q.peek(); // returns reference to the root of the queue WITHOUT removing it. bool = pQueue.contains(); // O(logN) operation
 		pQueue.toArray(); // comvert toArray